 VDRO is the Vocational Dispute Resolution Office.
 They evaluate disputes and make recommendations to the L&I Director/Supervisor.
 The Director/Supervisor makes the L&I final decision.

 Many L&I actions are just plain wrong and they are an abuse of discretion.
 These decisions can be successfully challenged.
-Here are some examples of what you need to win.
+To prevail, you must show the triar of fact that L&I has abused its discretion.
+Here are some examples of an abuse of discretion.

 An injured worker can request reconsideration or appeal of an unfavorable vocational decision.
 A request for reconsideration is made in writing to L&I. An appeal is made in writing to the Board of Industrial Insurance Appeals (BIIA).
 There are time deadlines.
 Don’t miss them.

 These legal matters are complex.
 They can be easy or hard.
 Your facts and opinions of the experts matter.
 The law is consistent however it is the application of your facts and expert opinion to the law, and how it is presented that determines if you will be successful.